 Cogentin is an anticholinergic that works by decreasing the effects of acetylcholine.
-Acetylcholine is a neurotransmitter that is found at the junction between nerve cells and muscle cells.
+Acetylcholine is a neurotransmitter — or chemical messenger — that is found at the junction between nerve cells and muscle cells.

-It is thought that Cogentin also increases the availability of dopamine, a naturally occurring chemical messenger in the brain the function of which is very important in the initiation and smooth control of voluntary muscle movement.
-(Low levels of dopamine in the brain have been associated with PD).
+It is thought that Cogentin also increases the availability of dopamine, a naturally occurring chemical messenger in the brain that is very important in the initiation and smooth control of voluntary muscle movement.
+Of note, low levels of dopamine in the brain are associated with Parkinson’s.

-The starting dose may be increased slowly with time, after observing response to the treatment.
-It should not be stopped suddenly because PD symptoms may return.
+Cogentin injection is available in a strength of 1 mg/ml.
+In patients with idiopathic parkinsonism, the treatment is usually prescribed to be taken at bedtime with a single daily dose of 0.5 to 1 mg.
+The starting dose may be increased slowly with time, after observing the patient’s response to treatment.
+It should not be stopped suddenly as Parkinson’s symptoms may return.

 In emergency cases, 1 to 2 mL of the injection may provide a quick relief of the symptoms.